-When I got together with my ex, I knew he’d cheated on his first wife multiple times (the usual excuses narcs make for infidelity).
+When I got together with the ex, I knew he’d cheated on his first wife multiple times.
 How did I know?
 He admitted it.
-Yes, the signs were there at the very beginning and I ignored them.
-He traveled a lot for business and it really worried me he’d cheat on me, too.
+It was the usual excuses narcs make for infidelity by blaming their partners for their behavior.
+It was an obvious red flag that I ignored them.
+He traveled a lot for business and I worried me he’d cheat on me, too.
 I tortured myself with those fears the first 4 weeks we lived together.
 The anxiety and suspicion felt awful.

 If you’ve surrendered your phone to your partner, please consider doing your friends, family and colleagues a courtesy and let them know your partner reads all incoming and outgoing messages.
 You may not care about your right to privacy, but some or all of your friends and family probably do.
 Also, they may want to bypass written communication with you altogether because, as previously, noted, there doesn’t have to be anything to hide.
 An abusive asshole can turn nothing into something with the misfire of a synapse.

 We live in a very insular part of the world.
 If you’re single, it isn’t exactly what you’d call a target rich environment.
-My friend was at a bar and met his current live in girlfriend at last call.
-She went home with him for a one-night stand and hasn’t left yet some 6 months later.
-Let’s call her Squatty.
+Maintenance Man met the current live-in girlfriend during last call at a bar.
+She went home with him for a one-night stand and hasn’t left as of 6+ months later.
+For the sake of anonymity, let’s call her Squatty.

-It took him almost 6 weeks for him to sheepishly tell me what he’d done.
-She’s an unemployed married mother of two.
-Her estranged husband, was able to have her removed from their home and he and the 2 kids are currently being protected under a restraining order from her.
-There a host of other issues, one more dysfunctional than the next.
+It took him about 6 weeks for him to sheepishly tell me what he’d done.
+She’s an unemployed, married deadbeat mother of two.
+Her estranged husband was able to have her removed from the marital home.
+He and the 2 kids are currently protected from her by a restraining order.
+The third day of Squatty’s squatting, Maintenance Man took her to get an abortion.
+Heaven only knows who the daddy was.
+This is just the crazy tip of the crazy iceberg.
+Squatty has a host of other issues, one more dysfunctional than the next.

-I pointed to a tree bough high above my deck and said, “See that hornet’s nest up there.
-You may as well go get it and stick your dick in that instead because it’ll probably be quicker and less painful.”
-He laughed and I added, “I’m not kidding.”
+After Maintenance Man finished his tale, I pointed to a tree bough high above my deck and said, “See that hornet’s nest up there.
+You may as well stick your penis in that instead because it’ll probably be quicker and less painful.”
+He laughed to which I added, “I’m not kidding.”

 A few months later, he turned up for quarterly work items.
-We chatted and Squatty’s still squatting, he’s financially supporting her and she has the passcode to his phone.
-I told him he has a right to privacy.
-My friend said she looks at his phone to see what he’s doing because if he’s doing anything she’s going to do the same.
+We chatted and, no surprise, Squatty’s still squatting.
+He’s financially supporting her and she has the passcode to his phone.
+I told him he has a right to privacy and he looked surprised.
+My friend said she looks at his phone to see what he’s doing because “if [he’s] doing anything [she’s] going to do the same.”
+That’s so healthy!
 But, hey, he has nothing to hide.
 Which is why he was interrogated about whose house he was working at and who I am.
-What the man was doing was coming out to do his job.
-The guy probably wouldn’t mind if she did do the same.

 None of this is healthy.